Key Steps to File a New York Quitclaim Deed

 It’s easy to give someone else property rights in New York by filing a quitclaim deed.
 Take a look at this easy guide:

-Names of the grantor and grantee, as well as a description of the land, must be filled out.
-Check that everything is right.
+Names of the grantor and grantee and a description of the land must be filled out.
+Check that everything is right. - Notarize the Deed

 Be ready to pay any recording fees required when filing the quitclaim deed.
 These fees vary by county.